raissamartinsmenezes/concrete-app/README.md

 # Concrete Challenge

-> a client-side application that consults a GitHub API and the following repositories of a given user.
+A client-side application that consults a GitHub API and the following repositories of a given user.

-## Demo
+## Sample

 ![concrete-demo](./src/docs/images/concrete-demo.gif)